tonyatoms/MPDC_site/README.md

 McKinley Park Development Council
 =====================

-This is the repository for the [McKinley Park Development Council website](https://mckinleyparkdevelopmentcouncil.org/) website.
+This is the repository for the [McKinley Park Development Council website](https://mckinleyparkdevelopmentcouncil.org/).

 This version was initially forked from the Lets Encrypt website's code.